Joab in rabbinic literature: Introduction

 Joab appears in the Mishnah as the ideal general.
 He and David supplemented each other; he would not have succeeded in his wars without David's continuous study of the Torah, and David would not have been able to apply himself to his ideal pursuits without such a reliable general as Joab.

-His generosity is indicated by the words "his house in the wilderness" (I Kings 2:34), which are taken to mean that his house was as free as the wilderness; that it was open to everybody; that everybody could find there food of all kinds; that, like a wilderness, it was free from robbery.
+His generosity is indicated by the words "his house in the wilderness" (I Kings 2:34), which are meant that his house was as free as the wilderness, that it was open to everybody to find there food of all kinds, like a wilderness, it was free from robbery.
 Rabbi Johanan even declared that Joab was not guilty of Abner's death, but that he brought him before the Sanhedrin, which, in the gate of the city (compare Deuteronomy 16:18), condemned Abner for killing Asahel.
 When Joab had smitten the male children of Edom, David inquired why he had done so; Joab answered, "It is written, 'Thou shalt blot out the males (zachar) of Amalek'" (Deuteronomy 25:19).
 David retorted, "But it is zecher ("remembrance"), not zachar!"
 Joab replied that his teacher had made him read zachar.

 Joab struggled hard but vainly to dissuade David from numbering the people.
 Joab made two numberings, a complete and an incomplete one.
 He intended to render the incomplete numbering; if David became angry, he would give him the complete one.
 After Joab had fled to the Tabernacle, he was brought before the judges for trial.
 Declared not guilty of the murder of Abner, as he had only avenged the blood of his brother Asahel, he was condemned for the murder of Amasa; to Joab's defense that Amasa was a traitor because he had failed to execute David's order (compare II Samuel 20:4-5), the judges objected that Amasa, being occupied with the study of the Law, was not bound to execute the king's order.
 When Benaiah went to execute Joab the latter said: "Let not Solomon condemn me to a double punishment; let him either kill me and take on himself the curses which his father uttered against me [II Samuel 3:29] or let me live and suffer from the curses only."

 Solomon took on himself the curses, all of which were fulfilled in his descendants.
 The Talmudists disagree as to whether Joab left a son or not, as some identify the Joab of Ezra 8:9 with the general of David.